Reporting a problem with a road or street

 Compensation is not automatically guaranteed.
 The Department for Infrastructure must thoroughly investigate every claim to see if it has a defence to the allegations made.

 When its investigations are complete, you will be told of its decision in writing.

 Property and vehicle damage

-If the decision is taken to settle your claim, the amount of compensation offered will be the amount estimated to return your property to the condition it was in immediately before the damage.
+If the decision is taken to pay compensation, the amount offered will be the amount estimated to return your property or vehicle to the condition it was in immediately before the damage.

 There is no legal entitlement to provide 'new for old', therefore the amount of compensation paid may be less than the amount claimed.

 Personal injury only